jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

 This particular example organizes our store in ducks and sagas files, but that has no connection to what I am trying to illustrate.
 I won't be explaining the reason for that choice as it is out of this article's scope.

-Let's get to it.
+Let's get to it!
 Starting with what we keep in our store and what actions we want to perform.

 ## Actions